SHS Athletics/Activities Handbook

 Participation Fees

 Fees for each season will be collected 2-3 weeks into each season to ensure coaches/sponsors have the rosters finalized.
 An email notification will be sent to families when athletic fees are due.
-If financial assistance is required to assist with the payment of participation fees, please contact the Athletics and Activities Office.
 Scholarship applications are available on the Arbiter registration page or SHS Athletics website.

 Summit HS Athletic and Activity Fee